 Fuel vapor burns violently and a fuel fire can cause bad injuries.
 To help avoid injuries to you and others, read and follow all the instructions on the pump island.
 Turn off your engine when you are refueling.
 Do not smoke if you are near fuel or refueling your vehicle.
 Do not use cellular phones.
 Keep sparks, flames, and smoking materials away from fuel.
 Do not leave the fuel pump unattended when refueling your vehicle.
 This is against the law in some places.
-Do not re-enter the vehicle while pumping fuel.
+Do not re-enter vehicle while pumping fuel.
 Keep children away from the fuel pump; never let children pump fuel.

 The tethered fuel cap is located behind a hinged fuel door on the driver's side of the vehicle.
-If the vehicle has E85 fuel capability, a yellow cap with the words "E85 / Gasoline" can be seen.
+For vehicles with E85 fuel capability, a yellow cap with the words "E85 or gasoline" will appear.